 The diversity of food items available to dogs can help ensure a more stable and balanced diet of micronutrients such as vitamins and minerals.
 The rise in popularity amongst raw-feeding dog owners is a community of passionate, culinary chefs who prepare top-notch meals for their dogs.
 These chefs should be eager and willing to incorporate vegetable-matter into raw-meat regimen including tubers, vegetables and fruits.
 Additionally, dogs also possess the ability to assimilate nutrients from grains, something worth considering when choosing which plant matters are incorporated into their feeds.

-No one could fault a pet owner for wanting what’s best for their dog.
-Though wolves are the most recent common ancestors of all domesticated dogs, it’s important to remember that dogs are not wolves.
+No one could fault a pet owner for wanting what’s best for their dog, and that includes choosing a premium supplement for dogs.
+Though wolves are the most recent common ancestor of all domesticated dogs, it’s important to remember that dogs are not wolves.
 Wolves are not compliant to training or human bonding and as such belong in the wild, on the hunt for their next meal.
 In the meantime, we can take comfort in knowing that our dogs are adapted for a diet that loosely resembles our own.

 1) Driscoll CA, Macdonald DW & O’Brien SJ (2009) From wild animals to domestic pets, an evolutionary view of domestication.
 Proc Natl Acad Sci USA 106, 9971–9978.